danila-slezko/Pattern-Library/src/pages/index.md

 hidden: true
 ---

-You can browse the component library using the navigation on the left.
+You can browse the component library using the navigation on the left, or use the search bar to find items by title or tags.

+Example keyword: "marketing"

 ## Component statuses